 Recorlev (levoketoconazole, COR-003) is an investigational treatment that Stonebridge Biopharma is developing for endogenous Cushing’s syndrome.
 Endogenous means that symptoms occur because the body is producing too much of the hormone cortisol.
-In contrast, exogenous Cushing’s occurs when people take too much cortisol-containing medication.
+In contrast, exogenous Cushing’s syndrome occurs when people take too much cortisol-containing medication.

-Too much cortisol throws off the body’s other systems.
-There is a wide range of Cushing’s symptoms, including obesity, high blood sugar levels, bone problems, and fatigue.
+Too much cortisol throws off the body’s other systems causing symptoms like obesity, high blood sugar levels, bone problems, and fatigue.

-Recorlev is a cortisol synthesis inhibitor, meaning that it keeps the adrenal gland from producing too much cortisol.
+Recorlev is a cortisol synthesis inhibitor, meaning that it keeps the adrenal glands from producing too much cortisol.

 Recorlev in clinical trials

-Each participant received increasing oral doses of Recorlev for up to 21 weeks until the mean levels of cortisol in the urine — known as mean urinary free cortisol, or mUFC — fell into a normal range or reached the maximum dosage of 600 mg twice daily.
+Each participant received increasing oral doses of Recorlev for up to 21 weeks until the mean levels of cortisol in the urine — known as mean urinary free cortisol, or mUFC — fell into a normal range or they reached the maximum dosage of 600 mg twice daily.

 Once a therapeutic dose was established, participants continued to take that dose for six months.
 The goal was to identify a range of safe and effective doses that could reduce urinary free cortisol by the end of the six-month maintenance period.

-A second global Phase 3 clinical trial (NCT03277690), named LOGICS, is recruiting participants who are 18 or older in the U.S., Europe, and Israel.
-Participants must have either completed the SONICS study or who have been diagnosed with endogenous Cushing’s syndrome that is not due to adrenal or pituitary cancer.
+A second global Phase 3 clinical trial (NCT03277690), named LOGICS, is currently recruiting an estimated 54 participants ages, 18 or older in the U.S., Europe, and Israel.
+Participants must have either completed the SONICS study or been diagnosed with endogenous Cushing’s syndrome not caused by adrenal or pituitary cancer.

 This is a double-blind trial designed to assess the effectiveness, safety, and tolerability of Recorlev, as well as how the body absorbs and processes it.
 After a period of taking Recorlev, either in the SONICS study or in this study, some participants will be switched to a placebo and some will remain on the medication.
 Researchers will assess how frequently Recorlev stops working in patients who have had a period of withdrawal versus patients who have remained on the medication.
 Response to treatment will be assessed by measuring mUFC.